Kemaweyan/singleton_decorator/README.rst

         return wrapper

-it works fine with your classes, but it makes impossible a direct access to the class object within the wrapper function.
+it works fine with your classes, but it makes impossible a direct access to the class object wrapped with the decorator.
 So you cannot call methods using a class name in unit tests:

 .. code-block::